Charles Forte, Baron Forte: Later career

 Trust Houses Group Ltd and Forte Holdings were merged in 1970 to become Trust House Forte or THF.
 Through mergers and expansion, Forte expanded the Forte Group into a multibillion-pound business.
 His empire included the Little Chef and Happy Eater roadside restaurants, Crest, Forte Grand, Travelodge and Posthouse hotels, as well as the wine merchant Grierson-Blumenthal and a non-controlling majority stake in the Savoy Hotel.

 The Grierson-Blumenthal stake became a legally "forced" acquisition by the group.
 It had been a personal holding of Charles Forte and fellow directors of the group, supplying liquor to Forte restaurants and hotels at substantial personal profit, until the prejudice to shareholders was realised in the late 1970s (including possible prosecution under the Companies Act) which obliged its acquisition as a subsidiary.

 Forte was the CEO from 1971 and chairman from 1982 (when his son Rocco took over as CEO) of the Group.
 Happy Eater and the five Welcome Break major road service outlets were bought from Hanson Trust PLC on 1 August 1986.
 In the 1990s, the company increased its nominal capital and agreed to the public listed companies compliance regime to become Forte Group plc.

-Forte passed full control to his son Rocco in 1993, but soon the plc was faced with a hostile takeover bid from Granada.
+Lord Forte passed full control to his son Rocco in 1993, but soon the plc was faced with a hostile takeover bid from Granada.
 Ultimately, Granada succeeded with a £3.9 billion tender offer in January 1996, which left the family with about £350 million in cash.

 On 28 February 2007, Forte died in his sleep at his home in London, aged 98.
 He is buried in West Hampstead Cemetery.